nology-tech/react-code-along/notes/plan.md

 ---

-## CA: What are Props and How do we use them?
+## What are Props and How do we use them?

-### Topics:

-- How can we pass props into a Component?
-- How do we use Props in a Component?

 Lets refactor our two buttons into one Button component that takes in props.
 Delete the two buttons and create a new one.